JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 # read the matrix generated with PCAngsd
 covmat<-read.table("wolves_gl_pcangsd.cov", as.is=T)

-# read the file with the list of BAMS, the matrix will be in the same order as this list, make sure to change 1 for 2 if you are working with sample 2.
+# read the file with the list of BAMS, the matrix will be in the same order as this list, make sure to change here for the number of sample you picked:
-samps<-readLines("/home/ec2-user/Data/BAMS/BamList1.txt")
+samps<-readLines("/projects/course_1/people/clx746/Bams/BamList1.txt")
 samps<-gsub(".bam", "", basename(samps))

 # read the information about the categories